wendahere/JAWS/Sean.md

 I did soldering of the power circuit this week and have finished it!
 I tested out the circuit and it functioned well.
 It charges the batteries and it also outputs 8V!
 I need to make some modifications to the power circuit as I feel that there would be problems with the switching of the active and chaging modes as when connected to the L298N, it would still output 12V no matter how much I toggled the switch.

 This would get to a big problem in the future as it would still supply current into the circuit while charging, thus not charging the circuit at all but instead let the batteries discharge.
-Thus I thought of supplying the other stuff
+Thus, I thought of cutting the current to the boost converter

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDQyMTIwOTgsLTI3NjQwMTY4MywxNj
+eyJoaXN0b3J5IjpbNTIwNjAzOTU5LC0yNzY0MDE2ODMsMTYwNT
-A1NzgxODAxLC04MTI2OTY3NjQsNTMxMjc2NDg4LC0xODEzNzAz
+c4MTgwMSwtODEyNjk2NzY0LDUzMTI3NjQ4OCwtMTgxMzcwMzI0
-MjQyLC01NjQ1NDM3OSwxMTU4MzIxOTc1LC0xMjQzNDEwNDI0LC
+MiwtNTY0NTQzNzksMTE1ODMyMTk3NSwtMTI0MzQxMDQyNCwtMT
-0xMzk2OTU4MzA5LC0xMTcyMTg0ODE5LC0xNzY4OTk5NTcyLC00
+M5Njk1ODMwOSwtMTE3MjE4NDgxOSwtMTc2ODk5OTU3MiwtNDI3
-Mjc1Nzc0MzksOTI2NTY1MjgzLC01OTcyNzg4NjMsMTI2NTU0OT
+NTc3NDM5LDkyNjU2NTI4MywtNTk3Mjc4ODYzLDEyNjU1NDk5Mz
-kzNiwtMjA4NzYyMzc4OCw3MzE4OTA3OTgsLTE3MTM4ODI5Mzcs
+YsLTIwODc2MjM3ODgsNzMxODkwNzk4LC0xNzEzODgyOTM3LC0z
-LTM1Njk5ODc3MV19
+NTY5OTg3NzFdfQ==
 -->